Windows 10: Everything you need to know

 - Windows 10 videos

-The next Windows 10 update is always around the corner, and this article will keep you informed about what’s new and what’s important.
-You can always check here for our latest Windows 10 review based on the two major updates scheduled per year, plus the highlights from notable builds in between.
+Windows 10 is always updating.
+This article will keep you informed about what’s new and what’s important.
+Check here for our latest Windows 10 review based on the two major updates scheduled per year, plus the highlights from notable builds in between.
 We’ll tell you how to get Windows 10 for your PC.
 Finally, we’ll discuss the major features of Windows 10—including a few you should watch out for.
 Keep reading for everything you need to know about Windows 10.

 What’s new in Windows 10

-The current Creators Update just started rolling out in March (see our review), but Windows fans are already looking ahead to the Fall Creators Update, due sometime in September.
-Revealed May 11 at Microsoft’s Build conference in Seattle, the Fall Creators Update’s best new features are often about streamlining Windows and your ability to use it wherever you are.
-Highlights include “pick up where you left off,” which lets you continue to use cloud-based files seamlessly as you move among devices, and OneDrive Files on Demand, which makes your OneDrive files visible and accessible via Windows 10's file system.
-The recent Insider Build 16241 showcases a formidable pile of these features in progress.
+The Fall Creators update started rolling out to users October 17, and it's a biggie—read our review for all the new features.
+Revealed May 11 at Microsoft’s Build conference in Seattle, the Fall Creators Update’s best new features are often about streamlining Windows and letting you use it wherever you are.
+Highlights include new mixed-reality and augmented-reality apps, plus more utilitarian features like OneDrive Files on Demand, which makes your OneDrive files visible and accessible via Windows 10’s file system.

 Unfortunately, a few features we thought would be in the Fall Creators Update, namely Timeline and Cloud-powered clipboard, will be delayed to a subsequent build.
 Microsoft’s Joe Belfiore confirmed this disappointing news in a July 3 Tweet (via Supersite Windows).